NCATS-Tangerine/ros/README.md

 ### Automated Validation

 When a workflow has run, we'd like to run validations that test the integrity of the answer we got.
 In this first Ros version, we support a limited form of automated validation.
-The limits have to do with making Ros a secure.
-Since we execute queries remotely, it is not realistic to execute arbitrary graph queries posted from the internet.
+The limitations are motivated by making Ros secure.
+Since we execute queries remotely, it's not realistic to run arbitrary graph queries posted from clients on the internet.
 Instead, we provide a limited query syntax that still allows us to do a lot of validation.
 The query syntax is called Syfur - a less capable query system reminiscent of Cypher.

 The example below from workflow_one shows Syfur's usage.